ludachrish3/pyda/README.md

 ## TODO

+* Redo how operands are handled so that they are properly assigned source and destination.
+* Don't create an instruction right away in the disassemble loop.
+Start off just keeping track of values and then have handleOpcode() create the instruction.
+This will help handle instruction types that should eventually be supported (add, subtrace, compare, branch, call, etc)
+* Change relative jumps to just have a value of REG_RIP, and then mark the operand as indirect and set its displacement if the operand's value is REG_RIP.
+Whether the operand is signed will be determined by whether the operand is indirect.
+* Redo how extended opcodes work.
+Add the op value and the address mode as levels to the dictionary.
+Maybe distinguish extended opcodes using a Mod R/M byte from secondary opcodes by introducing another layer between opcodes and their secondary opcodes that says whether they are extended or secondary opcodes.
 * Add a value for the flags register for compare and other flag-related instructions.
 * Create a fixup function that copies destination into source when needed (mainly for just math?)
 * Update tests